 In the show, HAPPY VALLEY on Netflix, we know that in season 1, the lead, Catherine, wants justice to be fully served to a prisoner, Tommy Lee Royce, who gets out of prison early.
 Catherine’s why for wanting this is because she believes that Tommy Lee Royce killed her daughter.

 When the internal and the external part of the desire are clear, the outcome becomes possible.
 Recently, I did a writers’ retreat in Spain with Rocaberti.
 It was a phenomenal experience on every level.
 The value of a writers’ retreat is that you get exposed to so much information that could take your life and your writing to the next level.
 Part of this retreat had to do with mentoring writers three hours a day.
 At the beginning of the week, I asked the writers to define what they wanted to accomplish by the end of the week and to write it down.
 Then, I asked them to think about why they wanted to accomplish this.
 When you understand the why, you have the emotional fuel to get you to the what.
 This is key when it comes to understanding how you get to the desired outcome.
 So, ask yourself the question, “What do I want?”
 Then, by understanding the external and the internal part of the desire, you create an action plan in steps that will lead you to your desired outcome.
 It all comes down to defining want.

-Sign up for Jen’s webinar today!
+Download Jen's on-demand webinar today!

 Staying True to the Core Concept of Your Series

 - During this webinar, you will learn tools to set up your concept and your season arcs.

 - Discover how creating strong external and internal questions will bring your audience back.